OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Now we know that:

 - the method `-[iGoat_Swift.AppDelegate application:openURL:options:]` gets called.
 As we have seen before, it is the recommended way and it is not deprecated.
-- it receives our URL as a parameter: `igoat://`
+- it receives our URL as a parameter: `igoat://`.
-- we also can verify the source application: `com.apple.mobilesafari`
+- we also can verify the source application: `com.apple.mobilesafari`.
-- we can also know from where it was called, as expected from `-[UIApplication _applicationOpenURLAction:payload:origin:]`
+- we can also know from where it was called, as expected from `-[UIApplication _applicationOpenURLAction:payload:origin:]`.
-- the method returns `0x1` which means `YES` ([the delegate successfully handled the request](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc#return-value "application:openURL:options: Return Value"))
+- the method returns `0x1` which means `YES` ([the delegate successfully handled the request](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc#return-value "application:openURL:options: Return Value")).

 The call was successful and we see now that the iGoat app was open: